Skip to content

 kubectl apply -f test-alert.yaml

-kubectl delete prometheusrule test-alert
+kubectl delete prometheusrule test-alert -n default

 Terminal window